 - 1/4 teaspoon ground cinnamon

 - Combine orange juice and sugar in a medium saucepan; bring to a boil.
-Add cranberries and return to a boil, stirring occasionally.
+Add cranberries, cinnamon and orange zest and return to a boil, stirring occasionally.

 - Reduce heat and boil gently for about 10 minutes, or until cranberries begin to pop.
 Cool completely at room temperature then refrigerate until serving.